About the Artist (Just Who is This Guy, Anyway?)

 Professional Life

-In addition to his photography work, Dan has done marketing and communications work for two decades, primarily for colleges and universities, including Oregon State University and Lane Community College, as well as leading the marketing efforts for Oregon’s largest public utility, the Eugene Water and Electric Board.
-His creative work in writing and design has earned national awards for print advertising campaigns, brochures and a long-form student recruitment video.
-He’s also developed marketing materials for area nonprofits to help them communicate more effectively with their audiences, and he’s served on the board of directors for Healthy Moves, a nonprofit that is dedicated to the health of kids by providing exercise trainers to schools.
+In addition to my photography, I did marketing and communications work for two decades, primarily for colleges and universities, including Oregon State University and Lane Community College, as well as leading the marketing efforts for Oregon’s largest public utility, the Eugene Water and Electric Board.
+My creative work in writing, art direction and project management earned national awards for print advertising campaigns, brochures and a long-form student recruitment video.
+In addition, I’ve done consulting work for worthy nonprofits to help them communicate more effectively with their audiences, and I served on the board of directors for Healthy Moves, a nonprofit that is dedicated to the health of kids by providing exercise trainers to schools where physical education funding has been curtailed.

-During his most recent marketing work at Oregon State University Libraries and Press from 2015-21, Dan did a range of marketing projects including being the editor of a magazine for donors (issues are available at ir.library.oregonstate.edu/collections/0v838729r?locale=en) and mentoring graphic design students.
-Here’s what Phoenix Dawn Thomas, a graphic design intern that he supervised for two years, had to say about Dan:
+During my most recent marketing work at Oregon State University as faculty (non-teaching) from 2015-21, I did a range of marketing projects including being the editor of a magazine for donors (issues are available at ir.library.oregonstate.edu/collections/0v838729r?locale=en) and overseeing and mentoring graphic design students.
+Here’s what Phoenix Dawn Thomas, a superb graphic design intern that I supervised for two years, kindly had to say about me and our work together:

 Formal Higher Education

-Dan earned bachelor’s and master’s degrees from the University of Oregon in Mass Communications with an emphasis in cinema history, theory and analysis.
-His wide-ranging interests also included coursework at the University of Minnesota, Minnesota State University-Mankato, Western Washington University, Fairhaven College and Lane Community College.
+I earned bachelor’s and master’s degrees from the University of Oregon in Mass Communications with an emphasis in cinema history, theory and analysis.
+I did some teaching while a graduate teaching fellow along with part-time jobs in video production as an undergraduate—and sold a lot of beer at the Hilyard Street Market just off campus (it’s still there) while living a block away in a big old house with 13 roommates (not recommended, but it was cheap).
+My wide-ranging interests also included coursework at the University of Minnesota, Minnesota State University-Mankato, Western Washington University, Fairhaven College and Lane Community College.
+I also found long-range hitchhiking in my late teens and early 20s to be its own educational endeavor.